aws-amplify/docs/cli/codegen.md

 ```

 ### Subscriptions
 Finally it's time to setup a subscription to realtime data.
 The callback is just `AppSyncSubscriptionCall.Callback` and you invoke it with a client `.subscribe()` call and pass in a builder with syntax of `{NAME}Subscription.builder()` where `{NAME}` comes from the GraphQL statements that `amplify codegen types` created.
-Note that the Amplify GraphQL transformer has a common nomenclature of puttin the word `On` in front of a subscription like the below example:
+Note that the Amplify GraphQL transformer has a common nomenclature of putting the word `On` in front of a subscription like the below example:

 ```java
 private AppSyncSubscriptionCall subscriptionWatcher;